vertexproject/synapse/docs/synapse/glossary.rst

 Node Data
 ---------

-Node data is a named set of structured metadata stored on a node in Synapse.
+Node data is a named set of structured metadata that may optionally be stored on a node in Synapse.
 Node data may be used for a variety of purposes.
-For example, node data may be used to cache data returned by a third-party API along with the timestamp when the data was retrieved.
-If the same API is queried again for the same node within a specific time period, Synapse can return the cached data instead of re-querying the API (helping to prevent using up any API query limits by re-querying the same data).
+For example, a :ref:`gloss-power-up` may use node data to cache results returned by a third-party API along with the timestamp when the data was retrieved.
+If the same API is queried again for the same node within a specific time period, the Power-Up can use the cached node data instead of re-querying the API (helping to prevent using up any API query limits by re-querying the same data).

 Node data can be accessed using the storm:node:data_ type.